Ontotext-AD/graphdb.js/README.md

 const httpRequest = repository.httpClients[0].request;
 ````
 If the JWT token expires, then the first API call will be rejected with an http error with status `401`.
 The client handles this automatically by re-login the user with the same credentials, updates the stored token and retries the API call.
 This behavior is the default and can be changed if the `ServerClientConfig` or `RepositoryClientConfig` are configured with `keepAlive=false`.

-##### Note:
+> **Note:**
-JWT is serialized as “Authorization: GDB <token>” header in every request, so it is vulnerable to a man-in-the-middle attack.
+> JWT is serialized as “Authorization: GDB” header in every request, so it is vulnerable to a man-in-the-middle attack.
 Everyone who intercepts the JWT can reuse the session.
 To prevent this, we recommend to always enable encryption in transit.

 #### Basic Authentication¶
 Instead of using JWT, users can access secured GraphDB by passing valid base-64 encoded username:password combinations as a header.